 Ground truthing

-The purpose of ground truthing is to gather empirical evidence for machine learning.
-An aerial RGB image of the plot will be taken to the field with the previous stake coordinates and stem locations overlaid.
-The stake locations will be confirmed with Trimble GPS coordinates.
-The stake locations are used as a map for the tree locations and are crucial.
-The tree locations were mapped using the azimuth bearing for an angel from the lowest named stake in the subplot combined with the distance from the stake.
-The UTM coordinates of the tree stem were calculated from knowing the coordinates of the stake.
+The purpose of ground truthing is to gather empirical information to validate statistical models.
+An aerial RGB image of the plot will be taken to the field with “idealized” stake coordinates and tree stem locations overlaid.
+If stake locations need to be updated, a trimble GPS can be used to provide precise (sub-meter) accurate points.
+The stake locations are used as a reference for which tree stems are based on, and are crucial.
+The tree locations were mapped using the azimuth bearing for an angle from the lowest named stake in the subplot combined with the distance from the stake.
+The UTM coordinates of the tree stem were calculated from known stakecoordinates.

 Within each subplot, each tree will be noted as a canopy tree or not using the unique tree ID code and species.
 Recorded diameter at breast height (DBH) will help with identification.
-It will be noted whether the previous stem locations are correct or not.
-The sunlit tree canopy area of one unique tree and species will be sketched onto the RGB image.
+It will be noted whether the previous stem locations are correct or not (and will be updated to improve the use-ability of the stem maps).
+The sunlit tree canopy area of individual trees and species will be sketched onto the RGB image.
 The area of canopy will be referenced by the stake locations and measured out using a digital hypsometer.

 Processing